Einar Pálsson: The landscape cosmogram theory

 The ritual landscape described above had well defined and measured dimensions.
 Because it was a mirror image of heavenly order and acted as a time reckoning system the most natural geometry was a circle, symbolic of the horizon and the zodiac.
 The circle had spokes formed by lines defined by solar movements: two of the lines corresponded to the cardinal directions and other two were solstice lines.
 The dimensions of the system were standardised and measured by the ancients, conforming to a progression of numbers that harmonized distance and time.
 The circle diameter was an important dimension.
 In Iceland it was 216,000 Roman feet (about 64 km).
 Prominent features like hills, rocks and river mouths, aligning with the spokes, were used as landmarks to fix the wheel-shaped cosmogram to the landscape.
-Apart from the measurements, the system proposed by Pálsson was similar to the huaca and ceques system of the Incas.
+Apart from the measurements, the system proposed by Einar was similar to the huaca and ceques system of the Incas.